pieszalka/-google-members-api-client/README.md

 * go to login page: http://localhost:8080/login
 * click button: "login with google"
 * authorize with Tyrion Frey (test creator account)
-* after correct authorization and redirect to page http://localhost:8080/loginSuccess will be visible parsed memberships data in "Your channels members" section
+* after correct authorization and redirect to page http://localhost:8080/loginSuccessCreator where is than you message
+* creator auth token is saved in repository
+* backend process triggered by cron refresh creator token and update creator memberships list

 ### Supporter flow
 Supporter youtube membership is verified using google authorization, and his email data is saved:
 * go to login page: http://localhost:8080/login
 * click button: "login with google"
-* authorize with supporter google auccount that join to some of creator youtube channel (for test purpose I used my google account and I manually hardcoded its channel in ChannelMembershipsRepository)
+* authorize with supporter google auccount that join to some of creator youtube channel
-* after correct authorization and redirect to page http://localhost:8080/loginSuccess will be visible supporter youtube channels ids, creators channels ids that supporter joined on youtube ("You have joined memberships for channels" section), and form for putting email address
+* after correct authorization and redirect to page http://localhost:8080/loginSuccess will be visible form for putting email address
 * email address included as default in form is address parsed from supporter google profile
 * it could be changed and submitted
-* after submitting it is saved and confirmation page is shown
+* after submitting it is saved in repository and send to fourthwall api

 ### Technical information:
 - google authorization is done using spring-security-web and spring-security-oauth2 libraries